carlahy/garden/modules/vienna/principles of planning and urbanism.md

 **Defortification**
-- defortification was delayed in Vienna, which means it could be done in a well thought-out way
+- [[fortified city|defortification]] was delayed in Vienna, which means it could be done in a well thought-out way
 - Vienna organised an urban planning competition, and a committee voted on the best solution by combining suggestions

 **Technical infrastructures (and some beautification)**